oseiler2/CO2Monitor/docker/docker.md

 ### Finishing

 - Once you have a CO2 monitor connected check out the Node-Red Dashboard http://127.0.0.1:1880/ui/.
 You might need to trigger the `Refresh monitors` flow in the `CO2 Monitors UI` tab first, or wait until it runs every hour.
 - The `Get configuration` flow on the `CO2 monitors` tab runs daily and queries all monitors for their current configuration.
-This will show on the UI once a monitor is seleted in the drop down and is also visible in the dedicated Grafana dashboard.
+This will show on the UI once a monitor is selected in the drop down and is also visible in the dedicated Grafana dashboard.

 ## Configure Grafana